andresnmejiaa/organize-latex-output-in-folder/README.md

  it moves all three files math.aux, math.pdf,math.tex  inside that directory (although it will grab other files as well as long as they are of the form math.xxx.)

 I used this to organize my latex documents, so that there were no loose files flying around.
-You can throw this into your IDE at compile time to run it automatically.
+You can throw this into your IDE settings so that it runs after a PDFLatex compile